-The charity has one investment property held to generate rental income.
+The charity has one investment property held to generate rental income and supports its objectives in Catholic education by leasing at below market value.

 Financial review (continued)

 Reserves policy and financial position

 Reserves policy

 The reader will discern from the foregoing that the charity carries out a diverse range of activities and is responsible for care and support of sisters whose average age is increasing and whose needs are changing.
 The trustees have examined the need for free reserves i.e. those unrestricted funds not invested in tangible fixed assets, designated for specific purposes or otherwise committed.
 The trustees consider that, given the nature of the charity's work and its commitments, the level of free reserves should be equal to three to five years' expenditure.